01-edu/Branch-Blockchain/Quest1 Transactions/sendTransaction/README.md

 ## Send Transaction

 The purpose of this exercise is to send a simple Bitcoin transaction locally using the command line.
-As we use new tools this exercise is guided
+As we use new tools this exercise is guided.

 ### Instructions

 - First you need to install a Bitcoin node.
 There are two solutions :
 	- Use a preconfigured image for virtual machine such as [cryptotux](https://cryptotux.org/)
-	- Install manually by downloaning and installing the Bitcoin Core software from their [website](https://bitcoin.org/en/download) or [github](https://github.com/bitcoin/bitcoin/releases).
+	- Install manually by downloading and installing the Bitcoin Core software from their [website](https://bitcoin.org/en/download) or [github](https://github.com/bitcoin/bitcoin/releases).

 - Launch Bitcoin core daemon on **regtest** network.
 You can do so with `bitcoind -regtest` assuming the executable is in your shell's path.
 - Create manually a wallet and two addresses on **Bitcoin regtest**.
 You may do this by running the following commands